JMGoldsmith/build-your-own-replication/single-node/README.md

 vault operator init -key-shares=1 -key-threshold=1 > vault/vault.tmp
 ```

-This will export your VAULT_ADDR address, run Terraform and then initialize Vault, storing the keys in the `vault/
+This will export your VAULT_ADDR address, run Terraform and then initialize Vault, storing the unseal and root keys in the `vault/vault.tmp` file.

 ### Teardown.sh